 What do you need: Bubble blowing toy

-How to play: Blowing and playing with bubbles is always one such fun things to do with 15 month old!
+How to play: Blowing and playing with bubbles is always one such fun thing to do with 15 month old!
 The activity helps the baby concentrate and communicate.
 It builds curiosity as the little explorer gets fascinated when the bubbles float and burst.
 The entire family can get involved in bubble blowing to lighten up the mood.

 Skills developed: Sensory and cognitive skills